 The nature of a VPN means you’ll use more data to encrypt your information.
 While VPNs don’t use a ton of extra data, you want to be cautious if your cell phone provider or ISP has data caps.

-There’s no industry standard for how much data a VPN uses since it’s dependent on how you use it.
+There is no industry standard for how much data a VPN uses, as it depends on how you use it.
 If you’re using a lot of data to stream content, the VPN also uses more data to encrypt your connection while you stream.
+If you have data constraints, you may want to avoid using a VPN because it consumes additional data.

 6. VPNs are illegal in some countries